Packmol

 HETATM 6 H4 SOL 1 -2.315 0.113 0.000 H

-# This determines the minimum distance between molecules.
-The default value is 2 angstroms.
+# Determine the minimum distance between molecules.

 tolerance 2.0

-# Specify the file format (PDB).
+# Specify the file format as PDB.

 filetype pdb